 In 2021, Newsweek named JoAnna a winner in the storytelling category of its Future of Tourism awards.
 She was a finalist for the Bessie Awards 2022 in two categories: Most Impactful Piece of Writing and Collaboration of the Year.
 Additionally, JoAnna is a two-time grant recipient from the Nevada Arts Council.

 A returned Peace Corps volunteer, international election observer, and intrepid traveler, JoAnna currently resides in Carthage, Tunisia.

 Understand why ethical storytelling is important

-Strategies for becoming a more ethical storyteller when traveling
+Learn strategies for becoming a more ethical storyteller

 What our students say about this course